joshADE/Appointments-Express-Backend/README.md

 * Visual Studio (version 2019 and above) (configured with the .NET package, community edition is fine) (go [here](https://visualstudio.microsoft.com/vs/features/net-development/) to install visual studio with .NET)
 * PostgreSQL (latest version would be fine) (click [here](https://www.postgresqltutorial.com/install-postgresql/) for installation instructions)
 * Cloudinary Account (with the cloud name, api key, and api secret)
+* Gmail Account (You will need a gmail account just for sending emails from this application.
+I recommend that you create a new one.
+The account will need to be configured a bit to send emails from an application)

 # Getting Started